Godson-Thomas/Virtual-Environment/README.md

 ```

-5. Activate the virtual environment with :<br>
+5. Go to the 'Scripts' folder in your newly created Environment & RUN :<br>

 ```
-source myenviro/bin/activate
+activate
 ```
 6. To deactivate the virtual environment, you can run
 ```